-What is nursery entry and what is done in Hamburg?
+What is nursery entry (Kita-Einstieg) and what do we do in Hamburg?

-The federal nursery entry programme informs you about the nursery and assists you in answering questions and solving problems.
+The state nursery entry program informs you about the nurseries, answers your questions and supports you in case of problems.
 A nursery offers your child many opportunities.

-Children can be with other children there and learn important skills for school.
+Children can spend time there with other children and learn skills necessary for school